I want a divorce but my partner doesn’t – advice if one person is ready and the other isn’t

 How long should I allow for my partner to catch up before I move on?

 As per the analogy, time's a healer.
 You may be at very different stages on the journey, so you do need to allow some time for acceptance and adjustment.
-Instead of asking ‘how long?’
-Ask ‘what is practical?’
+Instead of asking ‘How long?’
+Ask ‘What is practical?’
 Can you make some changes so that the separation starts, and you can move on, without it all happening at once?
 If you live together, can you sleep in separate rooms?
 Or is it better to move out and separate more quickly?
 Also, consider that if you take too long and go on as normal, it can give mixed messages that it's never really going to happen.

 What if one partner doesn’t want divorce to happen?

-The reality is, if one person says the relationship is over then it is.
+The reality is, that if one person says the relationship is over then it is.
 It’s not possible to stay in a relationship with someone who no longer wants that relationship.
 It can be very distressing to suddenly face the end of a relationship that you still want to be in.
-It will take time and like any grieving process, you must go through the stages of shock, anger, denial.
+It will take time and like any grieving process, you must go through the stages of shock, anger, and denial.
 But you will finally reach that acceptance stage and move on.

 It won't be a linear process; it can have ups and downs on the way.
 Look after yourself and seek help and support when you need it.
 Remember it’s not a failure, it’s part of life and the experiences we go through.
 Not all relationships last forever.
 It feels hard now, but you will emerge from the other side of it stronger.